valasek/timesheet/README.md

 Postgre SQL DB VERSION

 ## Todo
-- Edit item
+- Edit item - time
-- lock last week
+- duplicate records
+- create new empty record
+- save edited values
 - overview
+-- show in days
 -- edit overtime and total working time per week, month -- compare weekly reported time against nominanl total time
-- Remember my settings (which month, week, consultant)
 - Export plugin to excel and csv

+# Fixes
+- edit records
+-- do not save the value id ESC is pressed
+-- update the store only when done editing not on each key push

 ## Improvements business
+- ability to lock last week
+- Remember my settings (which month, week, consultant)
+- show only available rates per project
-- - Paginate and sort server-side - using vuetify data table
+- Paginate and sort server-side - using vuetify data table
 - consistency checks
 - initial set up
 -- add environment configuration - for cors on backend and frontend)